 The library is a section 501(c)(3) tax exempt organization, and contributions made are tax deductible by you depending on your circumstances.

-In August of 2020, the BFL was awarded the GuideStar Gold Seal of Transparency for the second year in a row.
+In January of 2021, the BFL was awarded the GuideStar Gold Seal of Transparency for the second year in a row.
 This recognition shows commitment to transparency.
 By providing up-to-date information, nonprofits allow potential donors and funders to make educated decisions.